 With that in mind, we’ve compiled seven tips to ensure your excursion is pleasurable all around.
 Bon Voyage!

 1. Preparation is paramount.
 Traveling gracefully takes planning.
 Prior to travel date, discuss where you will be going, the mode of transportation and how long it will take to get there.
 If traveling by car, familiarize yourself with rest areas, be prepared for road closures and be informed about construction that may cause detours.
-If traveling by plane, arrive in advance to allow for delayed check-in and be sure personal identification is current and handy.
+If you’ve booked flights arrive in advance to allow for delayed check-in and be sure that your personal identification is current and handy.
+Alternatively, you could book private flights with someone like Jettly, and avoid delays and check-in queues altogether!
 Bonus Tip: The night before, go to bed at a reasonable hour.
 Tempers are much more likely to be flared if nerves are on edge from lack of sleep.

 2. Pack entertainment to pass time.
 Each child should pack a carry-on bag with entertainment essentials–toys, books and travel-size games.
 Have your favorite devices on hand for watching movies, listening to music and playing games.
 Go old-school style and bring a deck of cards, some scratch paper and a pencil for hangman or tic-tac-toe.
 Bonus Tip: Remember you are sharing space with others.
 Keep noise at a minimum.
 Plug in headphones if listening to music or watching a movie.